Special Events Insurance

 Special Events Insurance 101

 Special events liability insurance is a critical part of any event and can protect both the renter and venue from unforeseen incidents that could lead to financial loss.
 It can also help insulate the venue from claims against its existing business insurance policy and even reduce overall insurance costs over time.
-Unfortunately, special events insurance is highly painful to sell and distribute for all parties involved due to the low cost and overall nature of the product.

 So what are the pain points?